Laconia, New Hampshire: Sports

 Laconia is home to the Winnipesaukee Muskrats of the New England Collegiate Baseball League (NECBL).
 The franchise began play in 2010 at Robbie Mills Field in Laconia.

 Each winter, the city hosts the Laconia World Championship Sled Dog Derby.

 Theater

-Laconia is home to the Colonial Theatre, the CAKE Theatre, and the Opera House.
+Laconia is home to the Colonial Theatre, the CAKE Theatre, and the Lakeport Opera House.

 Laconia Motorcycle Week

 One of the largest motorcycle rallies in the world takes place in Laconia during nine days in June, ending on Father's Day.
 Founded in 1923, attendance was 375,000 in 2004 and 188,000 in 2010.
 Events include races, shows, and a motorcycle hill climb competition.

 Laconia Multicultural Festival

 Held annually, the Laconia Multicultural Festival is a community event that highlights the music, arts, crafts and cuisine of cultural artists.
 The festival was created by former Mayor Matthew Lahey and former Police Chief Bill Baker in 2000.

 New Hampshire Pumpkin Festival

 After the city council of Keene, New Hampshire, rejected the permit for their annual Pumpkin Festival to be held there following riots in the city's neighborhoods in 2014, it was announced that Laconia would host the festival for the city's first time in 2015.
 The twenty-fifth New Hampshire Pumpkin Fest was held on October 24, 2015, with fewer than ten thousand jack-o'-lanterns lit.
 The festival has continued to be held in Laconia annually since.